GSA/open-gsa-redesign/_apidocs/exclusions-api.md

 <details>
 <summary>Response</summary>
-Note: Public Response for one record is provided as an example.
+This is an example public response for one record.
 <p>
 Extract File will be available for download with url: https://api.sam.gov/entity-information/v4/download-exclusions?api_key=REPLACE_WITH_API_KEY&token=< TOKEN > in some time.
 If you have requested for an email notification, you will receive it once the file is ready for download.<br><br>
-Downloading the CSV file using the Token: https://api.sam.gov/entity-information/v4/download-exclusions?api_key=< PUBLIC API KEY >&token=< TOKEN ><br><br>
+Download the CSV file using the token: https://api.sam.gov/entity-information/v4/download-exclusions?api_key=< PUBLIC API KEY >&token=< TOKEN ><br><br>
 </p>
 <p>
-Click to view CSV Response for one record <a href="v4/v4-CSV.xlsx" taget="_blank">Sample CSV Response.</a>
+View an example CSV response for one record <a href="v4/v4-CSV.xlsx" taget="_blank">Sample CSV Response.</a>
 </p>
 </details>

-### Example 3: Get Individual or Special Entity Designation Exclusion records that are not excluded by DOJ, that belong to Korea and that contain CHONG anywhere in the response.
+### Example 3: Get individual or special entity designation exclusion records that are not excluded by DOJ, that belong to Korea and that contain CHONG anywhere in the response.
 <details>
 <summary>Request URL</summary>
 <b>Production URL:</b>   https://api.sam.gov/entity-information/v4/exclusions?api_key=< a valid Public API Key >&classification=[Individual~Special Entity Designation]&excludingAgencyCode=!DOJ&country=KOR&q=CHONG<br>